tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/teo_zone_setting.html.markdown

 The `max_age` object supports the following:

-* `follow_origin` - (Optional, String) Specifies whether to follow the max cache age of the origin server.- `on`: Enable.- `off`: Disable.If it&#39;s on, MaxAgeTime is ignored.
+* `follow_origin` - (Optional, String) Specifies whether to follow the max cache age of the origin server.- `on`: Enable.- `off`: Disable.If is on, MaxAgeTime is ignored.
 Note: This field may return null, indicating that no valid value can be obtained.
 * `max_age_time` - (Optional, Int) Specifies the max age of the cache (in seconds).
 The maximum value is 365 days.
 Note: the value 0 means not to cache.
 Note: This field may return null, indicating that no valid value can be obtained.

 The `no_cache` object supports the following:

-* `switch` - (Optional, String) Whether to cache the configuration.- `on`: Do not cache.- `off`: Cache.
+* `switch` - (Optional, String) Whether to cache the configuration.
+Valid values: `on`: Do not cache; `off`: Cache.
 Note: This field may return null, indicating that no valid value can be obtained.

 The `offline_cache` object supports the following: